kingmacbeth/ZKP-Notes-and-Cafe/README.md

 # ZKP - Notes & Café
-Study notes and some code all around ZKP.
+Study notes and some code around ZKP.

 Grab a seat, a cup of coffee and let's talk ZKP ;)